KNOW YOUR LIMITS

 GOOD ROCK BAD ROCK

-Formerly known as The Olgas but now restored to its original indigenous name, Kata Tjuta is a place that the traditional owners don't like much.
-They tell tales of people getting sick when they visit, and for the most part the indigenous people prefer to stay away.
-I can't explain it, but I don't like being there much either.
+Formerly known as The Olgas but now recognised by its original indigenous name, Kata Tjuta is a place that the traditional owners treat with a little extra respect.
+They tell tales of people getting sick when they visit certain parts of the domes, and for the most part the indigenous people prefer to stay away.
+I can't explain it, but I don't enjoy being right inside the domes either.
 From a distance they look like a bag of pebbles, and shooting the domes as silhouettes works very nicely.
-A good thing too because most views of Kata Tjuta are going to be silhouettes, as Uluru sits to the south.

 One of my favourite things about Uluru & Kata Tjuta National Park is the unique flora.
 The red sands provide the most vivid of backdrops to these miniature tales of natural survival.
 Bits of timber weathered by time, leaves and grasses turned golden by the sun or precious flowers that challenge the desert for months after each rainfall.
 Some species here are also found in other parts of the country, but many are unique to the region and the combination of flora and landscape makes a lasting impression.

 Macro photography is worth your time out here, or just get close-up with your wide angle.
 A good 24mm lens with focus down to 25cm, giving you great emphasis on small detail while bringing in a little context from the landscape as well.
 There's no need to wander from the trails, and you're asked not to by the park management for obvious reasons.
 Walking the loop around Uluru can be a little too popular with tourists, who may not appreciate the strange sight of photographers lying on the dirt with a camera in hand.

 Less busy in the daytime are the trails at Talinguru Nyakunytjaku, and the two Kata Tjuta viewing locations.
 Both are good for focusing on the little things.